-- (g) For short credit default swaps on asset backed securities, the Company purchased protection. - (h) For short credit default swaps on asset backed indices, the Company purchased protection. - (i) For short credit default swaps on corporate bonds, the Company purchased protection. - (j) Notional amount represents number of underlying shares. - (k) At September 30, 2009, the Company held depreciated swap contracts with affiliates of Morgan Stanley, the value of which represented 3.75% of shareholders' equity. - (l) For long credit default swaps on asset backed securities, the Company sold protection. - (m) For short interest rate swap contracts, a fixed rate is being paid and a floating rate is being received. - (n) For short credit default swaps on corporate bond indices, the Company purchased protection. - (o) Each contract represents a notional amount of \$1,000,000. - (p) The table below shows the Company's long investment ratings from Moody's, Standard & Poor's, or Fitch, respectively; as well as the Company's long investments that were unrated but affiliated with Fannie Mae, Freddie Mac, or Ginnie Mae.
-Ratings tend to be a lagging credit indicator; as a result, the credit quality of the Company's long investment holdings may be lower than the credit quality implied based on the ratings listed below.
-In situations where an investment has a split rating, the lowest provided rating is used.
-The ratings descriptions include ratings qualified with a "+", "-", "1", "2", and "3".
+- (e) For short credit default swaps on asset backed securities, the Company purchased protection. - (f) For short credit default swaps on asset backed indices, the Company purchased protection. - (g) At March 31, 2009, the Company held depreciated swap contracts with affiliates of Morgan Stanley that represented -5.00% of shareholders' equity. - (h) For long credit default swaps on asset backed securities, the Company sold protection. - (i) For short interest rate swap contracts, a fixed rate is being paid and a floating rate is being received. - (j) For short credit default swaps on corporate bond indices, the Company purchased protection. - (k) The table below shows the Company's long investment ratings from Moody's, Standard & Poor, or Fitch, respectively; as well as the Company's long investments that were unrated but affiliated with Fannie Mae, Freddie Mac, or Ginnie Mae.
+Ratings tend to be a lagging credit indicator, as a result, the credit quality of the Company's long investment holdings may be lower than the credit quality implied based on the ratings listed below.